Aeolus / formerly ADM (Atmospheric Dynamics Mission)

 Two different wind lidar instruments – the A2D (ALADIN Airborne Demonstrator), and a reference wind lidar operating at an infrared wavelength of two microns – were operated onboard DLR's Falcon 20E aircraft, and both performed well throughout the campaign.

 • In May 2015, DLR is using its Falcon research aircraft to test an aircraft-based version of the wind measurement laser technology.
 From their temporary base in Iceland, the researchers are flying over the ice sheets of southern Greenland.
-As they do so, another proven wind lidar that was used over Iceland to take volcanic ash measurements during the eruption of Eyjafjallajökull in 2010 is being used as a reference and comparison instrument on board the Falcon.
+As they do so, another proven wind lidar that was used over Iceland to take volcanic ash measurements during the eruption of Eyjafjallajökull in 2010 was used as a reference and comparison instrument on board the Falcon.
 The United States aerospace agency, NASA, is also in Iceland, supporting the campaign with its own research aircraft and measurement equipment.
-76)
+88)

 - Windiest place on Earth: Europe's weather systems are formed in the arctic polar region around Iceland and Greenland.
 Small anomalies that occur where cold air masses from the polar regions meet warmer air masses can lead to the development of weather systems.
 The Icelandic depressions here are well known.
 In addition, the polar region of Greenland is of particular interest in climate research because of the rising temperatures in the Arctic and the associated retreat of polar ice sheets.
 "In the current research flight campaign, we are calibrating the new wind lidar above the extensive ice fields of Greenland – testing our algorithms in the process – to make sure that, later on, everything runs smoothly in space," says Oliver Reitebuch from the DLR Institute of Atmospheric Physics.
 In particular, the southern tip of Greenland – the windiest place in the world – is the perfect testing ground for the new wind measurement technology, as it is especially challenging, with pronounced tip jets and strong jet streams.